-Arapahoe Community College will build the $40 million campus on a 14-acre site in northern Castle Rock, near The Meadows.
+Arapahoe Community College is building a $40 million campus on a 14-acre site.
 The two-phase project will consist of two buildings up to 54,000 square feet.
-Phase one is expected to open in fall 2019.
-The new campus officially broke ground May 21, 2018.
+Phase one opens in August 2019.

 Castle Rock’s Town Council agreed to make an in-kind investment of $3 million over three to five years.
-The in-kind investment includes reimbursement of permit and fees for campus buildings and some site improvement such as utilities, grading and parking.
+The in-kind investment includes some site improvement such as utilities, grading and parking.

 Colorado State University will lease space at the campus.
 CSU faculty and students will also be able to perform research, get internship opportunities, and complete hands-on project work at the new campus.